How to Get a Home Loan With Bad Credit

 Step 5: Consider a co-signor or co-borrower

 A co-borrower is someone who is purchasing the home with you, such as a spouse.
-A cosigner is basically lending you some of their creditworthiness and agreeing to cover your financial obligations if you fail to make payments.

 Step 6: Shop around for lenders that work with bad credit